michaelkryukov/smoloki/README.md

 ## Configuration

 - `SMOLOKI_BASE_ENDPOINT` – base address of loki server.
+- `SMOLOKI_HEADERS` - headers for request to loki server (can be used for authorization).
 - `SMOLOKI_BASE_LABELS` - base labels that will be added to logs.
 - `SMOLOKI_BASE_INFORMATION` - base information that will be added to logs.